Grounds and Facilities poster

 If your school does not offer Further Mathematics, you may be able to get support through the Advanced Mathematics Support Programme.
 It can support you by offering advice about choosing Further Mathematics, revision events, university applications, enrichment materials and activities, and tuition, when it is not available through your school or college.

-If you are studying for another qualification then you must take
+If you are studying for another qualification then you should take

 • Mathematics (International Baccalaureate students should take HL Maths Analysis and Approaches)